 - There are currently no schools, either public or private, located within the Town of Concord.
 The Town of Concord Community Center was for many years a school in the Watertown School District, and the building and property were purchased by the Town in spring of 2004 after the district had closed the school. - Public Schools: Public school students in the Town of Concord currently attend school in four districts: Jefferson, Watertown, Johnson Creek, and Oconomowoc (see Map 5, Appendix A).
+Students may appl - and Oconomowoc (see Map 5, Appendix A).
 Students may apply to attend a public school outside of their district through open enrollment.
-Many students are bused to school from outlying areas.

-• Private Schools: There are many students who attend private schools in neighboring communities.
+Many students are bused to school from outlying areas. - Private Schools: There are many students who attend private schools in neighboring communities.
 Busing is available to these students in some cases.

-• Home Schools: There are a number of students in the Town who are home schooled.
+Home Schools: There are a number of students in the Town who are home schooled.
+Currently, a home school group uses the Concord Community Center for a basketball program for members of its group.